demystifying-dev/mui-getting-started-templates/README.md

 ## This repo

-This is just an informal repo I've created myself in order to run [MUI Getting Started React Templates](https://material-ui.com/getting-started/templates/) on top of the [MUI Next.js example](https://github.com/mui-org/material-ui/tree/master/examples/nextjs#nextjs-example).
+This is just an informal repo I've created myself in order to run [MUI Getting Started React Templates](https://material-ui.com/getting-started/templates/) on top of the [MUI Next.js example app](https://github.com/mui-org/material-ui/tree/master/examples/nextjs#nextjs-example).

 The former states: